 Isometric Hand Press

-Sitting upright in your chair, grasp your hands together in front of your chest and firmly press them together.
+Sitting upright in your chair, grasp your hands together in front of your chest, and firmly press them together.
 Make sure you continue to breathe throughout the exercise.
-Hold for 10 seconds and then relax for 10 seconds, then repeat four more times.
+Hold for 10 seconds and then relax for 10 seconds.
+Repeat four more times.

-Sit upright on the edge of your chair, grasping the arm rests or the edges of the seat pad.
+Sit upright on the edge of your chair and grasp the armrests or the edges of the seat pad.
 You can also stand with your hands on your hips, feet shoulder-width apart.
-Next, pull your stomach up and in as far as possible -- think of pulling your belly button toward your spine.
-Hold that position for the count of five to ten, then release.
-Do 5 to 8 repetitions.
+Next, pull your stomach up and in as far as possible.
+Think of pulling your belly button toward your spine.
+Hold that position for the count of five to 10, then release.
+Do five to eight repetitions.

-Sit upright and bring your right arm across your upper body at about shoulder level.
+Sit upright and bring your right arm across your upper body to about shoulder level.
 Your elbow should be slightly flexed.
 With your left hand, grasp under your right arm just above the elbow.
 Gently pull your right arm across your chest, toward the left, and hold.
-Don't shrug your shoulders -- keep them relaxed.
+Don't shrug your shoulders; keep them relaxed.
 Repeat with your left arm across your upper body.

 Sit or stand with your head upright.
 Slowly turn your head to the right as far as comfortably possible and hold, then turn slowly to the left and hold.
 Next, let your head fall gently toward your chest and hold.
-Avoid tilting your head backward -- it weighs about 10 pounds, so this can put too much stress on your upper spine.
+Avoid tilting your head backward; it weighs about 10 pounds; this move can put a lot of stress on your upper spine.